ucsdml/ucsdml.github.io/_posts/2021-10-24-interpretable-robust-trees.markdown

 We focus on the case the margin and desired accuracy are constants.
 In this case, the number of steps BBM-RS will take is also constant.
 In each step, we run the weak learner and find the best $(i,\theta)$.
-So the overall time is linear in the input size and the time to run the weak learner.
+So the overall time is linear (up to logarithmic factors) in the input size and the time to run the weak learner.

 To summarize, we designed a new efficient algorithm, BBM-RS, that is robust, interpretable, and has high accuracy.
 The following theorem shows this.
 Please refer to